Fangtastic7/DSC-180A-B16---Group1/README.md

 1. Be noticed, the files we shared inside repo for frontend is not sufficient to reproduce the project, those are for code reference only. because our folder is too large for the github repo, so we have to share the complete file using google drive link, Please download the folder here:

-   https://drive.google.com/file/d/18QtEhejdjPWEjL-spLFQ2aRW4BglqhAV/view?usp=sharing
+   (It may take you 5-10 minutes to download) https://drive.google.com/file/d/18QtEhejdjPWEjL-spLFQ2aRW4BglqhAV/view?usp=sharing

 3. Here're the package you need to install to setup: